-If you lived in Azerbaijan instead of United States, you would:
+If you moved to Azerbaijan from the United States, you would:

 MAKE 79.5% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)